A Job Well Done is a set of resources to help:

 Visiting the workplace

-The ‘A Job Well Done’ includes five industry modules that include information on safety aspects in the workplace in specific industry contexts.
+‘A Job Well Done’ is made up of five industry modules that include information on safety aspects in the workplace in specific industry contexts.

 Each industry module has accompanying lesson plans and videos that support the preparation of students for work experience.